 Learn more about He Waka Eke Noa.

 The partners in He Waka Eke Noa (including the Government) have developed two alternative options to the ETS.
+Farmers are being asked for their feedback – this feedback will inform the advice the partnership provides to the Government.

 What are we trying to achieve?